Ugocode/Book-Store-App/README.md

 ### - App Library
 Thinkinter is a python GUI library for building desktop application.

-Using the Exe ability of python to make the app so it can be used in any windows desktop
+Using the exe ability of python to make the app so it can be used in any windows desktop